Transitional Administrative Law (Iraq): Political structure

 The constitution provides for a transitional National Assembly, elected on January 30, 2005.

 The government under the Transitional Law is a democratic republic, with three separate branches of government.

 The elected National Assembly is a unicameral legislature with 275 elected members.
 Members selected a President of the Assembly, who serves as a non-voting speaker, and two deputies.
 The Assembly is the chief lawmaking organ, and is required to propose and pass bills in order to make law for the country.

 The Assembly also elected a President of State who along with two deputies formed a Presidency Council to "represent the sovereignty of Iraq and oversee the higher affairs of the country."
 The council represents the executive branch of government and has the right to veto laws passed by the Assembly.
 The Assembly can then over-rule the Council with a two-thirds majority vote.

 The Presidency Council appoints the Prime Minister of Iraq and cabinet (Council of Ministers of Iraq), all who must be approved by the Assembly.
 The Prime Minister and his cabinet exercise most of the day-to-day runnings of government, including control over the armed forces.
 The Assembly has a right to remove the Prime Minister with a vote of no confidence.

+Federalism was also ordered to be implemented as well.